MillenniumForce/Hackathon-2arabs-and-Julian/README.md

 At this point run 'python3 client.py' on a seperate terminal.
 You should then recieve 'Got connection from ...'.
 Any issues or bugs please contact Julian Garratt.

-Note: pandas is an external library please download via 'python3 -m pip pandas'
+Note: pandas is an external library please download via 'python3 -m pip install pandas'

 Outline:
   The purpose of this project is to provide quick and direct medical access to people who may live far away from hospitals or HPs,